-- Year 7 students who have missed the dTpa or varicella vaccination can only receive free vaccines whilst they are in Year 7.
-If vaccination is not possible, free catch up vaccination is available at the GP during the school year only.
+- Year 7 students who have missed the dTpa vaccination can only receive free vaccines whilst they are in Year 7.
+If vaccination is not possible, free catch up vaccination is available at the GP for children aged 10-19 years.

 Adverse Events Following Immunisation (AEFI)